Brian Collins (designer): Career

+Collins is a designer, creative director, and educator.

 After graduating college, Collins started his own studio in his parents' garage, working with clients including the Digital Equipment Corporation, John Hancock Financial, and Perkins School for the Blind.
 The company grew to a team of 20 and relocated to Concord, Massachusetts.

 Collins's interest in working on global brands led him to sell the business, and he spent a summer in London before being hired by The Duffy Design Group in Minneapolis, whose clients included Giorgio Armani, Jim Beam Brands, and Porsche.

 In 1995, Collins moved to FCB in San Francisco to work on Levi Strauss & Co., Amazon, MTV, and The Walt Disney Company.

 Ogilvy & Mather

-In 1998, he became Senior Partner and Chief Creative Officer for the new design and brand identity division at Ogilvy & Mather in New York.
+In 1998, he became senior partner and chief creative officer for the new design and brand identity division at Ogilvy & Mather in New York.
 At Ogilvy, he worked for clients including The Hershey Company, Kodak, IBM, The Coca-Cola Company, BP, Motorola, Mattel, Vera Wang, American Express, Kraft Foods, Unilever, and New York City's bid for the Olympic Games, NYC2012.

 When Hershey's hired Collins and his team, they initially requested a billboard design in Times Square, but Collins expanded the project into a retail store in New York City's Times Square that has remained open for over 15 years.

 In 2004, Collins's team launched the Dove Campaign for Real Beauty in North America.
 The campaign won the Media Image Award from the National Organization for Women.

 In 2007, Collins's team collaborated with Office dA in the design of BP's Helios House gas station in Los Angeles.
 The project is included in Cooper Hewitt, Smithsonian Design Museum.
 The project also won the I.D Magazine Annual Design Review Award for Environments, Design Distinction; AIA Los Angeles Design Award; and the 2009 Grand Clio Award for Design.

 In July 2013, Collins was appointed to the Ogilvy & Mather Worldwide Creative Council, the council that oversees the agency's work globally.

-Other Projects
+Other projects

 After the September 11 attacks, Collins and his team published the book Brotherhood, which became the basis of an exhibit at the Museum of the City of New York.
 It was a tribute to New York City's firefighters that reached The New York Times Best Seller list.

 Collins also produced The Ecology of Design, a handbook on environmental design thinking, published in 1996 by the American Institute of Graphic Arts.